top of page

 Bio

-Ian is a non-binary printmaker, textile artist, writer, and vegetable farmer currently based in Missoula, MT (occupied Salish, Kootenai, and Kalispel land).
-Spanning disciplines of printmaking, textiles, and gardening, Ian's work asserts the critical interconnectedness of human and ecological wellbeing and argues for the place of gardening and farming within a contemporary art practice.
-Ian received a BFA in Fine Arts Studio from the Minneapolis College of Art & Design in 2018.
-Since graduating they have participated in residency programs such as Caldera Arts in Sisters, OR, and exhibited work in numerous group and solo exhibitions.
+Ian is a non-binary printmaker, textile artist, and writer currently based in Salt Lake City, UT (occupied Ute, Goshute, Paiute, and Shoshone lands).
+Ian received a BFA in Fine Arts Studio from the Minneapolis College of Art & Design in 2018 and is currently pursuing an MS in Environmental Humanities at the University of Utah.
+Ian has participated in residency programs such as Caldera Arts in Sisters, OR, and exhibited work in numerous group and solo exhibitions.
 Ian is a recipient of the 2019 Jerome Emerging Fiber Artist Grant through the Textile Center of Minnesota and the 2020 Artist Initiative Grant through the Minnesota State Arts Board.
-Ian's writing has been published on MnArtists, a platform of the Walker Art Center, and in the book Slow Spatial Reader: Chronicles of Radical Affection, edited by Carolyn F. Strauss.
+Ian's writing has been published on MnArtists, a platform of the Walker Art Center, and in the book Slow Spatial Reader: Chronicles of Radical Affection edited by Carolyn F. Strauss.

 bottom of page